 When genitourinary tract injury is suspected on the basis of the history and physical examination, additional studies are required to establish its extent.

 Assessment of the injury should be done in an orderly fashion so that accurate and complete information is obtained.
 This process of defining the extent of injury is termed staging.
 The algorithms (Figures 18–1, 18–2, and 18–3) outline the staging process for urogenital trauma.

 Blood at the urethral meatus in men indicates urethral injury; catheterization should not be attempted if blood is present, but retrograde urethrography should be done immediately.
 If no blood is present at the meatus, a urethral catheter can be carefully passed to the bladder to recover urine; microscopic or gross hematuria indicates urinary system injury.
 If catheterization is traumatic despite the greatest care, the significance of hematuria cannot be determined, and other studies must be done to investigate the possibility of urinary system injury.

-Abdominal computed tomography (CT) ...
+Abdominal computed tomography (CT) with contrast media ...